 Computational design / comp·u·ta·tion·al de·sign / noun

 Explicit rules that systematically model the behavior of a proposed design and the resulting data and geometry.
-Little project data is kept as static objects, instead the procedure to create them is saved.
+Not many project data are kept as static objects; instead, the procedure to create them is saved.
 Project geometry and data are generated from the execution of mathematical and logical procedures.